 What are the differences between men and women?
 Why do we always think of differences?
 In this course, we will review empirical findings regarding common beliefs about gender, the relationship of gender to traditional issues in psychology (e.g., moral development, personality, interpersonal relationships), and special issues pertinent to gender, (e.g., violence, and sexual orientation).
 This course is designed to provide students with a critical analysis of evidence for sex differences and similarities, gender roles, and the effect of gender on traditional issues in psychology.
-We will examine psychological theory and research on issues of sex and gender, and examine the implications of sex and gender for health and relationships.
+We will examine psychological theory and research on issues of sex and gender, and the interaction of these topics with interpersonal and organizational issues as well as health and relationships.
 Through readings, lectures, discussions, films, assignments, and exams, we will explore together multiple meanings and constructions of gender.